 As managers and leaders, we have a responsibility to monitor the health and well–being of our coworkers as well as ourselves.
 To do this and address the challenges this pandemic poses, we must first understand exactly what is happening.

 The Effects of the Pandemic on Mental Health

 What does that mean for your mental health?
-In times of stress, your body can react the same way as if you saw a bear in the woods which triggers the “fight, flight, or freeze” response.
+In times of stress, your body can react the same way as if you saw a bear in the woods, which triggers the “fight, flight, or freeze” response.
 Your body releases cortisol to stay vigilant which can impact your executive functioning and emotional regulation.
-This can lead to exhaustion, sleep impairment, social withdraw, the inability to concentrate, tearfulness, decline in performance, and more.
-These not only affect your emotions, but also your physical well-being.
+This can lead to exhaustion, sleep impairment, social withdrawal, the inability to concentrate, tearfulness, decline in performance, and more.
+These not only affect your emotions but also your physical well-being.

 The impact of COVID-19 is a prolonged trauma that can overwhelm your ability to cope.
 Imagine what must be happening in your body if you saw a bear in the woods every day and what that means for your short- and long-term health.